z-institute/Solidity-EVM-Dev-Batch-2-HW/W3/Group_coding/README.md

  ### Ganache-cli

- Open the terminal in vsCode and enter the following command
+ Open the terminal in vscode and enter the following command

 ```
 npm install ganache --global
 ganache-cli -d -f https://eth-mainnet.g.alchemy.com/v2/<key> -p 8545
 ```

 You will be able to see a success screen.

 ![](https://i.imgur.com/YVcY8aJ.jpg)